simonscmap/CMAP_docs/faq_and_contributing/datasubmission.rst

 Data Submission
 ===============

-If you wish to suggest a dataset be added to the database or have some data that you would like added, please email us (cmap-data-submission@uw.edu).
+If you wish to suggest a dataset be added to the database or have data that you would like added, please email us (cmap-data-submission@uw.edu).

 The current data submission process is: